 Culture parades its structure in stories and pictures, but conscious distractions are part of their camouflage.
 Against the elegant complexity of archetypal logic, Schaefer’s (2006) view that the Plough decans were “zodiac precursors” seems incorrect.
 We do not see Greek dramas as ‘soap opera precursors’, rather as more elaborate or esoteric expressions of culture, which also has dumbed-down versions.
 The late Assyrian version we have, of BC 687, was contemporary with the Greek zodiac, and there is probably some referencing between them.
 Decans are elaborate, and zodiacs are minimal versions of archetype on a stellar canvas.
 Both reveal the common source of cultural media, perception, nature, and the structure that underlies nature.
 The sky is not the only, and not the primary canvas of culture.

 There is a fox in the Plough list, among three canids: type 2 as Perseus, or his legs, as a wolf over a furrow (well known among alchemical emblems); 6 Before the Goat, Sitting Dog (shuffling midwinter marker, known in Greek lore, archetypally in Capricornus); 9c Lid or Lupus as Nergal’s fox (canid).
-Star lore has a few more canids, notably Canis and Canis Minor of 15 Maker or Gemini, but each is distinctive, and differentiated by their other typological features If this Lupus fox harked back to Babylonia or Sumer, that would not imply that oral traditions sustain culture.
-Foxes play the same roles worldwide, but that does not imply that culture only dramatises animal behaviour.
+Star lore has a few more canids, notably Canis and Canis Minor of 15 Maker or Gemini, but each is distinctive, and differentiated by their other typological features.
+If this Lupus fox harked back to Babylonia or Sumer, that would not imply that oral traditions sustained culture.
+Foxes play the same roles worldwide, but that does not imply that culture merely dramatises animal behaviour.
 Average global frequencies of recurrent features clearly indicate a subconscious repertoire.
 When bards tell one another ‘their’ myth cycles, they do not attach frequencies to each recurrent feature, such as twisted posture, bovid, arms up, staff, felid, womb, canid, kind of canid, and so on.
-There is a layered kind of ‘Zipf code’ in culture, as there is in language.
+There is also a layered frequency code in culture, as there is in language.
 Speakers and writers use certain words twice as often, and half as often, as certain other words (Zipf 1935).
-Archaeo astronomy needs an interdisciplinary approach, including the philosophy, psychology and iconography of archetype, to study the cultural record.
+Thus archaeo astronomy needs an interdisciplinary approach, including the philosophy, psychology and iconography of archetype, to study the cultural record.

 ARCHETYPE CONTAINS CLUSTERS OF MEANING

-Cultural media use several kinds of symbolism, such as syllogism, synedoche, allegory; and they do so interchangeably, just as our dreams do.
+Cultural media use several kinds of symbolism, such as syllogism, synedoche, allegory, but they do so interchangeably, just as our dreams do, and as the Jee Jing (I Ching, Book of Changes) does.
 Ploughs, sowing, reaping, foxes, snakes, dragons, teeth and soldiers play out dramas that only our collective subconscious, within our natural environmental niche, could sustain.
 One of the astronomical versions of part of cultural repertoire, is a small canid on the polar ‘plough’, as in the Greek-Egyptian Dendera round zodiac.
 One mythic version is Samson’s foxes with torches tied to their tails, set loose in an enemy’s corn field.
 An Akkadian Agade cylinder seal shows two gods ploughing with a lion and a dragon, perhaps type 15 Maker or Gemini, ‘controlling’ the pole or plough by a ‘plough rope’ via Ursa and Draco.
 The hand of one god is a scorpion, indicating a celestial meridian between Gemini or the gate, and Scorpius or the galactic centre gate.
 There is also a tooth, bird, eight-pointed star (one of the three poles, often mistaken as a planet), crescent in a field, and three furrows (equators).
 The dragon extends from star, to field, to plough, its teeth ploughed in, as in an Egyptian hieroglyphic pun for goddess Sopdet (probably Venus and not Sirius, as Rabinowitz argued on Adacemia), sinking and rising yearly; perhaps as in the Greek myth of Cadmus.

 Myth, art, calendar, ritual and asterisms together reveal the core content of culture.
 It is not all about certain codes or messages from ancestors.
 The list of known features of recurrent characters in art and architecture, and their average frequencies, is growing (after Furter 2014, 2016, expanded in June 2017, see an update on www.stoneprint.wordpress.com).